adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 <img src="../Assets/edge-send-event-tutorial/assurance-analytics-mapping-validation.png" alt="Simulator tracking buttons" width="1100"/>

 Assurance also provides another view that shows a visual flow of events, which may be helpful in understanding the relationship between events.
-1. Click **Event Transactions** (**1**) under the section label **Adobe Experience Platform Edge** in the left-side navigation panel.
+1. Select **Event Transactions** (**1**) under the section label **Adobe Experience Platform Edge** in the left-side navigation panel.

 In this view, each of the cards represents a step in the workflow of events.
-You can click on the underlined items in each card to see more details about each event in the right-side details panel.
+You can select on the underlined items in each card to see more details about each event in the right-side details panel.

-For example, using our recent Experience Event sent from the tutorial app, we can see:
+For example, using our recent Experience Event sent from the tutorial app, the flow of events is visible:
 1. The client side (that is, the app) event that was sent to the Edge Network.
 2. The Edge Network receiveing the event, and using the datastream settings (XDM schema paired with Analytics service) to know where how to interpret the event data, and where to send it.
 3. Analytics is able to convert our XDM formatted data into the corresponding Analytics format automatically!